kiranbakale/AMI-Readme/docs/building_geo_environments.md

 Once you have copied the desired architecture sizes we will need to modify all the `.tf` files to allow for Geo.
 The first step is to add 2 new labels to each of our machines to help identify them as belonging to our Geo deployment and if it is part of the primary or secondary site.

-> You do not need to add the label fields the files `firewall.tf`, `main.tf`, `storage.tf` or `variables.tf`.
+> You do not need to add the label fields to the `firewall.tf`, `main.tf`, `storage.tf` or `variables.tf` files.
 These files do not create new machines and as such do not require labels.

 In each of the `.tf` files that need altering there will be at least one code block identified as a module, some files may contain more than one and the labels should be added to both.
 In here we add 2 new lines at the end of the module.
 Each module will also contain a `source` property, the path used here will be incorrect if you've followed the folder structure above.
 You will need to add an additional `../` to the path as we are now using sub-folders.
 The example below shows the correct path.
 These changes will need to be made in both the `primary` and `secondary` folders: